-When used properly, AI can empower human teams to put their best selves forward and make the customer the winner in every equation.
-Chatbots can handle the repetitive minutiae and allow human teams to focus on what they do best: serving customers and providing a human touch.
+When used properly, AI can empower sales and support teams to put their best selves forward and prioritize the customer.
+Chatbots can handle the repetitive minutiae while they focus on what they do best: serving customers and providing a human touch.

-In the end, winning brands will be those that empower their teams to become the customer’s accomplice throughout their shopping journey, available on-demand to guide and advise them like a pro, from first click to final purchase.
+When provided with the right data set, the power of customer support and live chat personnel can be boundless.
+In the end, winning brands will be those that empower their teams to become the customer’s ally throughout the shopping journey, from first click to final purchase.

-Building the most human artificial intelligence out there is certainly a lofty goal, but one that we take to heart.
+Building the most human artificial intelligence out there is certainly a lofty goal, but it is one that we take to heart.
 Here’s how we’re able to be at the forefront of AI-powered chatbot technology:

 Though technology is always an extension of people, the line between humans and machines is slowly being blurred.